Perhaps one reason for this inefficiency is the speed at which so much training is forgotten, relating back to the problem of learning retention.

 Professor Robert Brinkerhoff is an internationally recognised expert in learning effectiveness and evaluation.
 Much of his learning and thinking summarised in the book 'The Success Case Method', in which he unpacks research that suggests the direct involvement of a Requiring Manager (the person asking his/her team to attend the training) in the training could increase retention levels by up to 65%.

-This could involve the requiring manager physically attending the training themselves.
+This could involve the requiring managers physically attending the training themselves.
 Rather than the typical model of sending a team on training and, in so doing, giving the team the impression that it's for them and not for all of us.

 Alternatively, the requiring manager could quickly follow up the training with an intentional and personal coaching conversation.

-and When leaders and managers show connection and caring that a boss shows their employees can have a dramatic impact on engagement and therefore retention of information… and consequently on the training R.O.I. and ultimately a company’s bottom line.
+And when leaders and managers show connection and caring that a boss shows their employees can have a dramatic impact on engagement and therefore retention of information… and consequently on the training R.O.I. and ultimately a company’s bottom line.

 What could you do as a senior leader to get more involved in the training you are asking your people to attend?
 A positive attitude to lifelong learning is often what can make the difference between a good leader and a great leader??